-Following the assessment of community needs in 2017, three health-related focus areas emerged as priority areas for Waukesha County: Mental Health, Nutrition & Physical Activity, and Opioid Use.The Public Health Division is partnering with community volunteers, organized as Action Teams, who are currently involved in the phase of 'developing action plans' in the CHIPP process, with a deadline date of July 2018.
+Following the assessment of community needs in 2017, three health-related focus areas emerged as priority areas for Waukesha County: Mental Health, Nutrition & Physical Activity, and Opioid Use.The Public Health Division is partnering with community volunteers, organized as Action Teams, who are currently in the process of implementing Action Plans to improve the health within the three priority areas.

 The CHIPP Steering Committee for Waukesha County, representing key sectors of the community, to include healthcare, government, nonprofits, business, education, faith-based organizations and consumers, provides essential leadership over the course of the five year process.